dapr/docs/daprdocs/content/en/docs/concepts/middleware.md

 }
 ```

-## Submitting middleware components
+## Adding new middleware components
 Your middleware component can be contributed to the https://github.com/dapr/components-contrib repository, under the */middleware* folder.

 Then submit another pull request against the https://github.com/dapr/dapr repository to register the new middleware type.
 You'll need to modify the **Load()** method under https://github.com/dapr/dapr/blob/master/pkg/components/middleware/http/registry.go to register your middleware using the **Register** method.

-## References
+## Next steps
 * [How-To: Configure API authorization with OAuth](../../howto/authorization-with-oauth/README.md)